reframejs/reframe/docs/usage-manual.template.md

 };
 ~~~

+It is important to save the page with a filename ending with `.html.js`.
+We will discuss later why.

-We will use the reframe CLI and we need React, so let's install these two
+We make use of the reframe CLI and we need React, so let's install these two

 ~~~shell
 npm install -g @reframe/cli